WordPress/plugin-check/docs/technical-overview.md

-# Introduction

-The Plugin Checker is a WordPress plugin that can check a plugin for potential problems around plugin development best practices, with a focus on performance and security.

-## Technical Overview
+# Technical Overview

 The Plugin Checker works by running checks against a single plugin.
 Each check will test for a specific issue and raise either an error or warning depending on the severity.

 The Plugin Checker performs these checks following the process below.

-1. Determine Checks to run based on the request.
+1. Determine checks to run based on the request.
-2. Setup the Runtime Environment if required.
-3. Run any Check Preparations required to prepare the environment.
+2. Run any check preparations required to prepare the environment.
-4. Run all Checks against the plugin.
+3. Run all checks against the plugin.
-5. Clean up the Runtime Environment.
-6. Report all Errors and Warnings raised by the checks run.
+4. Report all errors and warnings raised by the checks run.

 ## Checks